 Freeze your foods

-- Keep an eye on the food in the fridge, if it can not be eaten immediately, many foods are good for freezing.
+- Keep an eye on the food in the fridge, if it can not be eaten immediately, many foods are good for storing in freezer.

 - Regularly review what's in the freezer and plan to eat the food on time.
 Mark the food with date and content when freezing it.